diffblue/cbmc/COMPILING.md

    Finally, to enable building universal binaries on macOS, you can pass the flag `-DCMAKE_OSX_ARCHITECTURES=i386;x86_64`.
-If you don't supply this flag, the build will just be for the architecture of your machine.
+If you don't supply this flag, the built binaries will only work on the architecture of the machine being used to do the build.

 5. Run the build:
    ```
    cmake --build build